 Restorative Justice in OUSD

-In OUSD, Restorative Justice (RJ) is a set of principles and practices used to build community, respond to harm/conflict and provide a welcoming re-entry for students who are returning to school after a sustained absence.
+In OUSD, Restorative Justice (RJ) is a set of principles and practices inspired by indigenous values used to build community, respond to harm/conflict and provide individual circles of support for students.
 By building, maintaining and restoring relationships between members of the entire school community, we help to create an environment where all students can thrive.
 Our program is implemented through a 3-tier, school-wide model.

 Tier 1: Community Building (Prevention/Relate)